noomdalv/private-events/README.md

 # Project: Private Events
 <b>Microverse</b>

-This is the 7th project of Microverse Ruby on Rails Curriculum and it is related to associations between models.
+This project makes part of Microverse Ruby on Rails Curriculum and the objective was to build an application named Private Events which behaves similar to Eventbrite.
+The main goal is to put in practice the main concepts of Associations between models with Active Record in Rails.

 ## App Screenshot
 ![screenshot](https://i.imgur.com/GSSXyaj.png?1)